zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Added some default handling for updating webif
   * Migration from connection lib to mod_http services interface
   * Extended error log, if mod_http is not configured

+* odlinfo:

+  * added check if key is present in result data

 * onewire: